 Catharine Bishop (nee Folkard) (19 September 1778 – April 1855)

 Catharine was born in Ipswich, and was the daughter of Thomas and Elizabeth Folkard.
 She married Mulliner Bishop on 11th August 1800 at St Mary the Great Church in Cambridge when she was 21 years old.
 Mulliner was a tailor and draper, with a store on Trumpington Street,

 Catharine and Mulliner had at least three children: Catherine Elizabeth (1803-1871), Robert (1804-1827) and Anna Maria (1808-).
 Mulliner died in 1817 when he was 46 years old and Catharine was a widow.
 Her son Robert died ten years later aged 22 years old.

 In 1851 she is recorded as living on Wheeler Street with her two daughters, her sister Salome and a domestic servant.
 She died in April 1855 aged 76 years old.

 William Bishop (c.1783‒ 6 March 1866)

 William was the son of Robert and Elizabeth Bishop, and the brother of Mulliner Bishop.
 He ran a tailor and drapers with his brothers Mulliner and Robert.
 Mulliner died in 1817, and Robert in 1819, so he was left to run the business alone.

 He was mayor of Cambridge from 1844-1845.
-He lived at 58 Regent Street and may have married as one census return records him as a widow.
+He lived at 58 Regent Street and may have married as one census return records him as a widower.
 No records of a marriage can be found.
 He died a wealthy man in 1866 aged 82 years old leaving effects valued at under £14,000.